Ground Squirrel Control in Simi Valley, CA

 Common Ground Squirrel Problems in Simi Valley

-- Damage to patios, walkways, and retaining walls
+- Damage to patios, walkways, and irrigation infrastructure

-- Damage to slope landscaping and retaining-wall foundations common in Simi Valley-area hillside and equestrian properties
+- Damage to slope landscaping common in Simi Valley hillside and equestrian properties

 Ground Squirrel Hotspots in Simi Valley